CartoDB/carto-react/DEVELOPERS.md

 If you have issues, you can always run `yarn build:full`.
 It will perform a full clean and then ensure that install, build and test work fine

 ## Link from carto-react-template

 If you want to link these packages to the templates repo, build & then execute here

 ```
   yarn link-all
 ```

 Then, inside the proper template folder in carto-react-template, link packages with:

 ```
   yarn link-carto-react
 ```

+## npm release

+To make a **prerelease**:

+- Create a new branch from master, named after the new version (eg, if current version is v0.0.1-rc.5, name it `v0.0.1-rc.6`)
+- Execute `yarn prerelease`
+- Chose Custom prerelease and ensure the packages version proposed is correct
+- You will need npm credentials under @carto organization

 ## Firebase deployment of storybook